domeengine/dome/docs/modules/io.md

 #### `static createDirectory(path: String): Void`
 Given a valid `path`, creates the directory, if it doesn't already exist and makes parent directories as needed.

+#### `static doesFileExist(path: String): Boolean`
+Checks if the path to the given file exists.
+Does not check the tar bundle

+#### `static doesDirectoryExist(path: String): Boolean`
+Checks if the path to the given directory exists.
+Will also return false if the path is to A file instead.
+Does not check the tar bundle.